What is the Affordable Care Act?

 What if I don’t get health insurance?

 If you don’t have health insurance, and you choose not to select a plan through the Marketplaces, you will be responsible for all your medical costs, including office visits, immunizations, prescription medicines, and major medical services such as surgery and hospitalization.
-Also, starting in 2014, you will have to pay a fee for not having health insurance.

 See a list of resources used in the development of this information.